pashpashpash/SamsungCMS/README.md

         -  [x] Submit button, packages all data (appConfig + appMappings) into json, sends to server for insert.
              -  [ ]  Still need to finish Server validation – either rejects & sends error message or approves.
 -  [x] Reuse finished "Add Ultra App" view components to create a new "ultraApps global view" which shows a breakdown of all apps and their states (different from "ultraApps appTray view")
+-  [x] Generate configHTML for hover popups on Global View Page on site load.
+     -  Query all unique app configs (with distinct originalNames), and generate a map of html elements to the app config number.